 The interaction between a live representative and your patient is paramount within any decision-making process and should not be overlooked.
 If your office forgets to update the automated on-call rotation, your patient's quality of care will suffer in the end increasing your liability.

 Automated services must also comply with HIPAA guidelines, therefore, the storing and transmitting of PHI within the voicemail system must be secure at all times.
 Ask your vendor if the automated system provides daily auditing logs required by HIPAA.

 Call Center Technology

-Look for an answering service that has complete control over its technology and software, and is not reliant on 3rd party or shelved software solutions, that all too often are not up to date, require extensive downtime for upgrades, or face a business continuity dilemma when their technology breaks down.
+Look for a call center provider that has complete control over its technology and software, and is not reliant on 3rd party or shelved software solutions, that all too often are not up to date, require extensive downtime for upgrades, or face a business continuity dilemma when their technology breaks down.

-In the case of HIPAA compliancy, practically no answering service software package of previous versions, have the ability to conform to HIPAA requirements.
-Look for a answering service that uses the latest and greatest vendor version, which has secure PHI transmission features.
+In the case of HIPAA compliancy, most software packages of previous versions, do not have the ability to conform to HIPAA requirements.
+Look for a call center provider that uses the latest and greatest vendor version, which has secure PHI transmission features.

 Other factors to look for include whether you are seeking urgent or non-urgent services, business day versus after hours and if you have a specific directive plan that you need to put into place.
-Some answering services are not as flexible as others and that must be taken into consideration.
-Depending on the type of software or system the answering service is utilizing, any preferred call handling and dispatching may or may not be available to you, regardless of quality claims.
+Some call center providers are not as flexible as others and that must be taken into consideration.
+Depending on the type of software or system the call center is utilizing, any preferred call handling and dispatching may or may not be available to you, regardless of quality claims.

-Please take note for those advertising as Healthcare Exclusive Answering Services / Home Care Answering Services.
-You have to think about if you want your calls being managed by a company that also manages property management, heating calls, locksmith or any other call volume that could conflict with your urgent patient calls.
+Please take note of those advertising as Home Care Call Center Services.
+You have to think about if you want your calls to be managed by a company that also manages property management, heating calls, locksmith, or any other call volume that could conflict with your urgent patient calls.